 Transmission

-Pharmacological agents act to interrupt the transmission of the painful stimulus.
-There are many agents available, depending on the child’s age and the level of pain described.
+Pharmacological agents interrupt the transmission of the painful stimulus.
+Many agents are available, depending on the child’s age and the level of pain described.

 Topical anesthetics